 During the initial chat, it’s essential to set expectations on the degree of involvement after the production has finished, because there’s still plenty we can do for you.
 Some clients want to keep us on deck once the production and testing are concluded, and we always look forward to such long-term engagements.

 10. “Once my product is ready, is there a way to secure its growth and its user base?”

 Finally, developing and releasing a digital product is just the first step towards success.
 It’s just as important to connect your product with the right market and audience, not only by focusing on acquisition but by constantly working on app improvements.

-Our Growth & Analytics team has already helped many clients attract more users and keep them engaged by relying on relevant data.
+Our Data team has already helped many clients attract more users and keep them engaged by relying on relevant data.
 Using different tool sets, from Firebase, Amplitude, Google Data Studio and many more, they devour delightful data, draw conclusions from it, and then suggest the game plan for guaranteed success.